 “It is absurd to look for perfection.”
 Camille Pissarro

-In this post, I take a closer look at his interesting life and art of Camille Pissarro.
-His work is colorful, adventurous, and played a pivotal role in the development and popularity of Impressionism.
+In this post, I take a closer look at the interesting life and art of Camille Pissarro.
+His work is colorful, and adventurous, and played a pivotal role in the development and popularity of Impressionism.
 However, he is often overshadowed by fellow artist and friend, Claude Monet.

 I cover the following areas:

 - Key Facts and Ideas